hartwigmedical/hmftools/serve/README.md

  - Direction (Responsive for the treatment or resistant to the treatment)
  - A set of URLs with extra information about the evidence (could be a publication, or a general website)

-The following genomic events and signatures can be mapped to clinical evidence:
+The following genomic events and tumor characteristics can be mapped to clinical evidence:
- - Genome-wide events such as signatures or MSI status
+ - Genome-wide tumor characteristics such as signatures or MSI status
  - Multi-gene events such as gene fusions
  - Single gene events such as amplification or general (in)activation of a gene
  - Types of mutations in ranges overlapping with specific genes such as: